You can download a list of bulletin series held in the Forestry collection below. The list is arranged alphabetically by country.

 Many bulletins are also filed under 'Misc' followed by the date of publication if they are not in a series.
 Unfortunately these items are not individually cataloged in most cases.
 There is also a section 'International' for organizations such as IUFRO (International Organization of Forestry Research Organizations), UN (United Nations) or World Bank.

-If you plan to use the Forestry Bulletin Collection you are advised to contact the relevant Subject Librarian for assistance (firstname.lastname@example.org)
+If you plan to use the Forestry Bulletin Collection contact the Subject Librarian for assistance.

 These were a compulsory part of the MSc course and its predecessor courses.
 They are projects that involved the inventory and proposed management of a particular wood, usually for the succeeding five years.
 In general, the MSc working plans covered local Oxfordshire woods, such as Bagley and Wytham woods.
 The collection also includes many official working plans compiled by the forest services of the respective countries.
 A list of working plans is available for download from the box on the left.